arshadakl/Blink-Blog/README.md

 ### Running the Application

 1. **Start the Backend Server**:
-    - From the `server` directory, run:
+    - From the `backend` directory, run:
       ```bash
       npm start
       ```

 2. **Start the Frontend**:
-    - From the `client` directory, run:
+    - From the `frontend` directory, run:
       ```bash
       npm run dev
       ```